 In addition to the grossly visible malformations, microscopic sections of normal-appearing brain may show disorganization of the normal laminar neuronal arrangement.
 Localized deposits of gray matter may be present in regions normally occupied only by white matter (heterotopic gray matter).

 Malformations of the cerebral hemispheres may be due to genetic or acquired causes.
-Acquired causes include infections (eg, cytomegalovirus), and vascular events that interrupt the blood supply to the developing brain.
+Acquired causes include infections (eg, cytomegalovirus) and vascular events that interrupt the blood supply to the developing brain.

-Treatment is supportive, including anticonvulsants, if needed.
+Treatment is supportive, including antiseizure drugs, if needed.

 Lissencephaly consists of an abnormally thick cortex, diminished or absent gyral pattern on the surface of the brain, reduced or abnormal lamination of the cerebral cortex, and often diffuse neuronal heterotopias.

 Polymicrogyria, in which the gyri are small and overabundant, also involves abnormal neuronal migration.
 Other common findings include simplified or absent cortical lamination in affected regions, heterotopic gray matter, a hypoplastic or absent corpus callosum and septum pellucidum, and malformations of the brain stem and/or cerebellum.
 The structural abnormalities may be diffuse or focal.
 The most common area of focal involvement is the perisylvian fissure (bilaterally or unilaterally).

-Treatment is supportive.
+Treatment of polymicrogyria is supportive.